 The importance of keyword searches and low competition

 Once you’ve searched for your keyword phrases the next step is to see how competitive that is.
-Going back to my brother-in-law, I see 940,000 pages come up with that phrase Austin window tint.
+Going back to my brother-in-law, I see 940,000 pages come up with that phrase “Austin window tint”.

 That means that almost a million other websites and pages are competing against him for that phrase.

 Now to be fair, some of those pages might be his.
 Or they might be his various social media pages.
-But it’s still a lot, and thus in his best interest to be better optimized.
+But it’s still a lot, and so it’s in his best interest to be better optimized.
 As those other pages continue to optimize, he might see his rankings go down even further; not good!

-Once you know how many competing pages there are, the next step is to see how many people on average search for your keyword phrase each month.
+Once you know how many competing pages there are, the next step is to see how many people, on average, search for your keyword phrase each month.

-After all, the best optimized post or site in the world means nothing if no one is actually searching for your phrase.
+After all, the best-optimized post or site in the world means nothing if no one is actually searching for your phrase.

 What amazing free DIY SEO tools did I use to find that number of searches?

-Yes there are tools you can use that go a lot further, but for me and my (non-existent) budget, this works.
-As I grow I may eventually switch, as I know in-depth SEO techniques can really bump up my Google rankings, but for now this works.
+Yes, there are tools you can use that go a lot further, but for me and my (non-existent) budget, this works.
+As I grow I may eventually switch, as I know in-depth SEO techniques can really bump up my Google rankings, but for now, this works.

 So in my blog, I look for a low number of existing pages and a high number of searches for my keyword phrases.
 I know that’s an over-simplification, but that’s essentially the trick.